A System-Level Analysis of Conference Peer Review: Institutional Memory

-Using the above intuition, we might expect the acceptance rates to decrease for the Gaussian prior.
-This is because Gaussian distributions have a monotone (increasing) hazard rate; thus, $z$ is likely to increase and drive down the acceptance rate.
-Additionally, we might expect the acceptance rates to increase for the Cauchy distribution.
-This is because Cauchy distributions have a non-monotone hazard rate; thus, $z$ is likely to decrease at some point and drive up the acceptance rate.
-Finally, we might expect that the acceptance rate is relatively constant after some point for the Laplace prior. \cref{fig:Acc_rate_continuous} gives evidence to support this intuition.
-We find it remarkable that despite the heuristic reasoning ``by analogy'' to the hazard rate, we exactly observe these outcomes for the paradigmatic distributions in their respective classes.
+Using the above intuition, we might expect the acceptance rates to decrease as $\theta$ increases for the Gaussian prior.
+This is because Gaussian distributions have a monotone (increasing) hazard rate; thus, both $z$ and $\AccP{\tau}{\theta}$ change in the direction to drive down the acceptance rate as $\theta$ increases.
+However, we might expect the acceptance rates to increase for quality distributions with non-monotone hazard rate.
+This is because for a quality prior with a non-monotone hazard rate, $z$ may decrease at some point and drive up the acceptance rate, since raising the acceptance threshold can substantially reduce the proportion of borderline papers among all submissions.

+\cref{fig:Acc_rate_continuous} gives evidence to support this intuition: we observe that the acceptance rate is non-monotone in $\theta$ when the quality prior is a two-peaked Gaussian distribution (panel (c)).
+However, a non-monotone hazard rate in the quality prior does not necessarily imply a non-monotone acceptance rate.
+As illustrated in panel (b), the Cauchy prior, despite having a non-monotone hazard rate, yields a monotonically decreasing acceptance rate.

+We also observe that compared with settings with smaller $\sigma$, settings with noisier review quality tend to have a monotone decreasing acceptance rate.
+This is because by \cref{prop:gap-invariant}, a larger review noise leads to a larger resubmission gap.
+Therefore, with the same increase in $\theta$, a larger rise in $\tau$ is required, and thus borderline papers are rejected with a larger probability. \gscomment{I don't think we have the energy/time to do this now, but I think this is a very nice insight if it formallizes.
+In particular, this seems to be driving the results of section 4.1.
+Overall, connecting observations to a few technical drivers helps to organize the results.} In other words, the derivative of $\AccP{\tau}{\theta}$ in $\theta$ is larger when the review is noisier.
+This enhances the original intuition that a more selective conference has a lower acceptance rate.

 Another interesting observation is that the quality distribution of submitted papers is not a good reflection of the prior quality distribution of papers, even conditional on being above the de facto threshold.
 The reason is that papers nearer the de facto threshold need to be submitted more times (on average) before being accepted than higher-quality papers.
-Therefore they are over-represented among the submitted papers.\footnote{This aligns well with many reviewers' observation in the real world that many of their assigned papers seem to be borderline.} However, by \cref{eq:accept-rate}, the quality distribution of accepted papers is an accurate reflection of the prior quality distribution of papers conditional on being above the de facto threshold.
+Therefore, they are over-represented among the submitted papers.
+This aligns well with many reviewers' observation in the real world that many of their assigned papers seem to be borderline.
+However, by \cref{eq:accept-rate}, the quality distribution of accepted papers is an accurate reflection of the prior quality distribution of papers conditional on being above the de facto threshold.